 The rating of the reference pictures (second and fifth task) was evaluated using a rating score.
-The participant's choice between "unsuitable", "rather unsuitable", "rather suitable" and "suitable" was compared to the expert judgement of the reference pictures (by Strobl and Etter).
-If the participant picked the same suitability class as the experts, 3 points were given.
+The participant's choice between unsuitable, rather unsuitable, rather suitable and suitable was compared to the expert judgement of the reference pictures (by Barbara Strobl and Simon Etter).
+If the participant picked the same suitability class as the experts, three points were given.
 For each class deviation from the expert judgement, one point was subtracted.
 Thus the maximum score was 90 points (30 reference pictures times 3 points per picture).
-A score of 75, which corresponds to being five times one class and five times two classes off, and choosing the correct class 20 times, was still considered good.
+A score of 75, which corresponds to being off by one class 5 times and off by two classes 5 times and choosing the correct class 20 times, was still considered good.

 For the training task (fifth task, the game), the participants received points for each picture pair that they compared.
-Similar to the actual CrowdWater game, they received 6 points if they chose the "correct" class, i.e. the median of the votes of all previous CrowdWater game players, 4 points if they chose a water level class that was one class away, and 0 points if they chose a class that was more than one class away from the median.
-When reporting a picture pair, the participant received 3 points.
-The maximum score for the training task was 300 points (a maximum of six points for each of the 50 picture pairs).

-260 The threshold for a good game score was determined before the study and set at 245 points, which reflects a situation where a participant chose the correct class for 35 out of the 50 picture pairs, was one class off five times, more than one class off for another five picture pairs, and reported five pictures (we considered five pictures unsuitable and would thus have reported them).
+Similar to the actual CrowdWater game, they received six points if they chose the correct class, i.e. the median of the votes of all previous CrowdWater game players; four points if they chose a water level class that was one class away; and zero points if they chose a class that was more than one class away from the median.
+When reporting a picture pair, the participant received three points.
+The maximum score for the training task was 300 points (a maximum of 6 points times 50 picture pairs).
+The threshold for a good game score was determined before the study and set at 245 points, which reflects a situation where a participant chose the correct class for 35 out of the 50 picture pairs, was one class off five times, was more than one class off for another 5 picture pairs and reported five pictures (we considered five pictures unsuitable and would thus have reported them).